On this page:

 If you apply the top level terms, it will include all sub-terms in the search.
 You can exclude by clicking on the X within the filter pills at the top of your results list.

-While multiple filters can be combined to produce focused results, note that selecting multiple filters within a single filter type will be treated as ORing the filters together.
-Selecting filters across multiple types will treat this as ANDing the filters together.
+While multiple filters can be combined to produce focused results, note that selecting multiple filters within your private taxonomy will be treated as ORing the filters together.

 Note: The private Taxonomy functionality is available on InfoPro Professional and InfoPro Enterprise subscriptions.
 For more information, please contact email@example.com.